cvonfeldt/BOTS-Splunk/BOTS v1 - Ransomware Attack Investigation/README.md

 ## Detection Summary

 The investigation revealed a multi-stage ransomware attack against Wayne Enterprises.
 Bob Smith's workstation was compromised via a malicious macro document delivered on a USB drive.
-The document executed a VBScript payload through a cmd.exe → wscript.exe process chain, which launched the Cerber ransomware binary (121214.tmp).
+The document executed a VBScript payload through a cmd.exe to wscript.exe process chain, which launched the Cerber ransomware binary (121214.tmp).
 The malware downloaded its cryptor code from a flagged French server (solidaritedeproximite.org) disguised inside a .jpg file using steganography, then laterally accessed the file server (we9041srv) over SMB before encrypting 406 local .txt files and 257 remote PDFs.
 The attack concluded with a DNS beacon to the Cerber C2 infrastructure 1.688 seconds after encryption completed.

 ## Investigation